LoganErexson/CSSE374TeamProject/README.md

 To use this tool, set the parameters for the call to getClasses in the main function in DesignParser to the desired folder.
 For project files: ("./src/problem/asm", "problem.asm")
 For Lab 1-3 files: ("./src/lab1_3", "lab1_3")
 Run the DesignParser

+Milestone 2:
+Adding uses and association did not require large modifications to the design.
+The only large modifications were in the ClassData, MethodData, and FieldData classes.
+The primary design change was a move of the arrow drawing methods in the GraphVizPrinter to ClassData.
+This allowed all of the primary changes to be made to classData for the actual implementation of the uses and association arrows.

+Jack:
+- Added getAssociationArrows method and functionality to ClassData.
+- Adjusted FieldData's toString to produce optimized output for ClassData and GraphViz.
+- Added tests for associations and uses
+- Added M2 report to the Readme
+- Revised handmade UML diagram.

+Logan:
+- Changed how collections are checked for in ClassData
+- Handled uses and association arrows not pointing to extraneaus classes
+- Handled folder selection for DesignParser
+- Fixed minor issues in GraphViz input
+- Fixed minor issues with the way arrows format.

+To use this tool, set the parameters for the call to getClasses in the main function in DesignParser to the desired folder.
+For project files: ("./src/problem/asm", "problem.asm")
+For pizzaaf files: ("./src/headfirst/factory/pizzaf", "headfirst.factory.pizzaf")
+For Lab 1-3 files: ("./src/lab1_3", "lab1_3")
+Run the DesignParser